Dotan-Peleh/treasure-hunt-simulator/base44/README.md

 - **Playability is Paramount:** Every generated board is guaranteed to be fully solvable.
 A validation and repair system runs on every layout to ensure all paths are connected and the key is always reachable from the start area. [[memory:2400481]]
 - **Balance Through Variance:** The key to a good layout is low variance in the cost-to-complete between its paths.
 The system is designed to create layouts where the strategic choices are not obvious. [[memory:2384090]]
 - **Strategic Funneling:** Paths are generated to guide the player towards the top of the board in a non-obvious way, creating a natural "funnel" that leads to more interesting end-game scenarios.
+- **Robust Imports:** The simulator is built to be resilient.
+When importing layouts from older versions or external sources, it automatically sanitizes the data.
+It enforces the current game rules, ensuring that all imported layouts are valid and playable, preventing crashes or unexpected behavior from outdated configurations.

 ## Applications